joshuay03/dial/README.md

 [prosopite](https://github.com/charkost/prosopite) for N+1 query detection.

 > [!NOTE]
-> Check out the resources in the [Vernier](https://github.com/jhawthorn/vernier) project for more information on how to
+> Check out the resources in the vernier project for more information on how to
 > interpret the viewer, as well as comparisons with other profilers, including `stackprof`.

 ![Demo](demo.gif)